• Home

 • Location: 4, Jingshanqian Street, Dongcheng District, Beijing

-• How to get to: Take metro line 1to Tiananmen WestĀ or Tiananmen East Station, or takeĀ bus line 1, 2, 52, 82, 101, 103, 109, 120, 124, 128Ā to the scenic area directly.
+• How to Get There: Take metro line 1 to Tiananmen West or Tiananmen East Station, or take bus lines 1, 2, 52, 82, 101, 103, 109, 120, 124, or 128 directly to the scenic area.

 • Tickets: 1 to Oct.
-31: CNY 60, Nov.
+31: 60 CNY; Nov.
 1 to Mar.
-31: CNY40
+31: 40 CNY

-• Opening hours: 1 to Oct.
+• Opening Hours: 1 to Oct.
 31: 08:30-17:00; Nov.
 1 to Mar.
-31: 08:30-16:30, closed on Mondays
+31: 08:30-16:30; closed on Mondays

-• Best time to visit: All Seasons
+• Best Time to Visit: All seasons

-• Time needed: at least 3 hours
+• Recommended Visit Length: At least 3 hours

-While exploring all 980 buildings could fill a day, time-pressed visitors can follow the central axis to see key halls and the Imperial Garden in about two hours – capturing the palace’s essence through its most impressive structures.
+While exploring all 980 buildings could fill a day, time-pressed visitors can follow the central axis to see key halls and the Imperial Garden in about two hours, capturing the palace’s essence through its most impressive structures.

-TipsĀ to Visit the Forbidden City:
+Tips to Visit the Forbidden City:

-• There is no ticket window on site, so all tourists should book a ticket7 days in advance through the official Wechat mini-program or website of ę•…å®«åšē‰©é™¢.
+• There is no ticket window on site, so all tourists should book a ticket 7 days in advance through the official Wechat mini-program or website of ę•…å®«åšē‰©é™¢.

-• It is recommended to leave from the Gate of Divine Prowess and pay a visit to theJingshan ParkĀ on the opposite.
+• We recommend leaving from the Gate of Divine Prowess so you can pay a visit to nearby Jingshan Park.
 Ascending to the Wangchun Pavilion, you can enjoy a panoramic view of the Forbidden City.

 See more detailed information about how to visit the Forbidden City.